 It is performed for the well-being of the world.
 Often incense, flowers, water, fresh garments, food, camphor and lights are offered, while prayers are recited or sung.
 Offerings may be simple or elaborate.
 Even the simplest offerings can be profound.
 There are many ways to worship God.
 The forms of worship can be as simple as single words or rituals lasting days.
 How one chooses to worship God is very personal.
 Worship is the expression of one’s heart manifesting itself outwardly.

-The "Night of Shiva" is celebrated on the day before the new moon in late February or early March, when the moon is furthest from Earth, a time to worship God the Absolute.
-An all-night puja begins at sunset on Thursday, March 11 sunset (dark of the moon) and continues with chanting in praise of Lord Shiva until the morning of Friday, March 12 sunrise.
+The “Night of Shiva” is celebrated on the day before the new moon in late February or early March, when the moon is furthest from Earth, a time to worship God the Absolute.
+In 2021 an all-night puja begins at sunset on Thursday, March 11 sunset (dark of the moon) and continues with chanting in praise of Lord Shiva until the morning of Friday, March 12 sunrise.
 During the puja there are five periods of worship, each followed by prasad.
 More details will be provided in the month preceding the festival and will depend on the opening or closure of the Ashram during the pandemic.

-Saturday, October 5, 2013- nightly - through Sunday, October 13, 2013--celebrated each evening at 6 pm.
-Navaratri lasts for nine nights with worship of Ma Durga, the Goddess of Courage, Ma Lakshmi, the Goddess of Prosperity and Ma Saraswati, the Goddess of Knowledge.
-The nine nights of Durga Puja are celebrated from the first till the tenth day of the bright half of the lunar month in September/October.
-The nine-day puja culminates on the ninth day with a feast and a procession to the Rio Grande into which the Goddess is lovingly immersed in the Rio Grande River.
+Festivities begin each evening at sunset.
+Navaratri lasts for nine nights with worship of Ma Durga, the Goddess of Courage; Ma Lakshmi, the Goddess of Prosperity; and Ma Saraswati, the Goddess of Knowledge.
+The nine nights of Durga Puja are celebrated from the first till the tenth day of the bright half of the lunar month of Ashvin, which occurs in 2021 from Wednesday, October 6th to Thursday, October 14th.
+On the tenth day, Friday October 15th, the Goddess made of clay is lovingly immersed in the Rio Grande River.
 Details of the Puja in 2021 will become available in the months preceding the festival and will depend on the opening or closing of the Ashram during the pandemic.

 “One day a few political leaders came after visiting some cities in the area.
 They were welcomed and offered prasad, but their reaction was hostile.
 Seeing so much ghee and other ingredients being used for havan (sacrificial fire ceremony) and the large number of people being fed puris, some of them flared up and said to me, “There is such a food shortage in this country and so many are faced with famine.
 It is a sacrilege to waste so much food.
 How this can happen in an ashram is beyond our understanding.”